nycantwell/nycantwell/Data_storytelling_swiss_dog_owners/README.md

-# Hey it's Nathan!
-Data scientist, analyst, and engineer.
+# Swiss Dog Owner

+## Given information on a dog, predict on owner demographics and geography